HappilyIgnorant/IFB207-Assignment3/README.md

 NOTICE, if you recieve error messages about being unable to find pip or python in your terminal console, then reinstall python (or modify the installation from the add/remove programs menu)and MAKE SURE "Environmental variables" is ticked and your system will then find python and pip (although flask may need a reinstall)

-pip install flask
-pip install flask_bootstrap
-pip install flask_sqlalchemy
-pip install flask_login
-pip install flask_wtf
+pip install flask flask_bootstrap flask_sqlalchemy flask_login flask_wtf

 See below for a good video on how to setup and program this assignment in Flask